silence0201/SISystemSound/README.md

 ## SISystemSound

-SIPassWordKeyBoard is available under the MIT license.
+SISystemSound is available under the MIT license.
 See the LICENSE file for more info.